 5. Divide dough in half, keeping half covered.
 Turn the uncovered half of dough onto a work surface dusted with gluten-free flour and form it into a flat disk.
 Roll out dough with a floured rolling pin to ¼-inch thickness.
 Work fast as dough dries out rather quickly.

 6. Carefully place dough in prepared pie pan.
 Crimp edges and add pie filling.
 If desired, top pie with second crust and crimp edges together.
 Slit top crust in several places for steam to vent.
 Chill pie for 30 minutes in the freezer before baking.

 7. To precook the gluten-free pie crust without filling, chill crust in the freezer for about 30 minutes.
 Preheat oven to 350 degrees.
 Remove the gluten-free crust from freezer and prick bottom a few times with a fork.
 Line the crust with parchment paper and fill it with pie weights or dried beans.
 Bake in preheated oven for 20 minutes or until parchment paper pulls away from crust without sticking.
 Remove paper, along with weights or beans, and bake an additional 15 to 20 minutes or until bottom is golden.

 Each serving of crust contains 279 calories, 14g total fat, 12g saturated fat, 0g trans fat, 0mg cholesterol, 36g carbohydrate, 7mg sodium, 2g fiber, 3g protein.

-This nutritious blend works best in baked goods that require elasticity, such as wraps and pie crusts.
+This nutritious blend works best in baked goods that require elasticity, such as gluten-free wraps and gluten-free pie crusts.

 1¼ cups bean flour (your choice), chickpea flour or soy flour